apache/incubator-streampark-website/docs/connector/3-clickhouse.md

 $ echo 'INSERT INTO t VALUES (1),(2),(3)' | curl 'http://localhost:8123/' --data-binary @-
 ```

 The operation of the above method is relatively simple.
 Sure java could also be used for writing.
-StreamPark adds many functions to the http post writing method,
+Apache StreamPark adds many functions to the http post writing method,
 including encapsulation enhancement, adding cache, asynchronous writing, failure retry, and data backup after reaching the retry threshold，
 To external components (kafka, mysql, hdfs, hbase), etc., the above functions only need to define the configuration file in the prescribed format,
 and write the code.

 ### Write to ClickHouse

-The configuration of `ClickHose JDBC` in `StreamPark` is in the configuration list, and the sample running program is scala, as follows:
+The configuration of `ClickHose JDBC` in `Apache StreamPark` is in the configuration list, and the sample running program is scala, as follows:
 asynchttpclient is used as an HTTP asynchronous client for writing. first, import the jar of asynchttpclient

 ```xml